 Transfemoral Approach: In this, the doctor enters through the large artery in the groin, without any surgical incision in the chest.

 Transapical Approach: In this one, the doctor enters through the large artery in the chest by making small incisions on the chest.

-This procedure reduces the symptoms of severe aortic valve stenosis – such as shortness of breath, cheat pain, fainting, fatigue, heart palpitations, swelling in legs, etc. – and also increases chances of survival amongst people who have a high risk of surgical drawbacks/ failures or are considered high/intermediate risk patients for a standard valve replacement surgery.
+This procedure reduces the symptoms of severe aortic valve stenosis – such as shortness of breath, chest pain, fainting, fatigue, heart palpitations, swelling in legs, etc. – and also increases chances of survival amongst people who have a high risk of surgical drawbacks/ failures or are considered high/intermediate risk patients for a standard valve replacement surgery.

 While the surgery is less invasive, it is still very crucial to undertake proper precautions and follow accurate instructions to prepare for the surgery.
-The doctor might advise you to get some checkups done, ensure proper health, be mentally sure, physically stable, and have family and friends to take care and support.
-The patient will need to shave off hair from the area of insertion of catheter, come to the hospital a day in advance, and ensure you consult your doctor about what foods to avoid and eat, any medications to take, or if you have any allergic reactions.
-The procedure is performed under local anaesthesia.
+The doctor might advise you to get some checkups done, ensure proper health, be mentally sure, and physically stable, and have family and friends to take care and support.
+The patient will need to shave off the hair from the area of insertion of the catheter, come to the hospital a day in advance, and ensure you consult your doctor about what foods to avoid and eat, any medications to take, or if you have any allergic reactions.
+The procedure is performed under local anesthesia.